 Charleston Model Yacht Club

-The race year will run from June 1st to May 31st.
-The points race will be held the first Sunday of each month.
+2) The race year will run from June 1st to May 31st.
+The points race will be held on Sunday's per the published schedule of races.

 1st place – 1 point, 2nd place – 2 points, etc.